-As part of an audit in accordance with Standards on Auditing, we exercise professional judgment and maintain professional skepticism throughout the audit.
+As part of an audit in accordance with Standards on Auditing, we exercise professional judgment and maintain professional scepticism throughout the audit.
 We also:

-- I) Identify and assess the risks of material misstatement of the consolidated financial statements, whether due to fraud or error, design and perform audit procedures responsive to those risks, and obtain audit evidence that is sufficient and appropriate to provide a basis for our opinion.
-The risk of not detecting a material misstatement resulting from fraud is higher than for one resulting from error, as fraud may involve collusion, forgery, intentional omissions, misrepresentations, or the override of internal control. - II) Obtain an understanding of internal financial controls relevant to the audit in order to design audit procedures that are appropriate in the circumstances.
-Under section 143(3)(i) of the Act, we are also responsible for expressing our opinion on whether the Company and its subsidiary which are incorporated in India has adequate internal financial controls with reference to financial statements in place and the operating effectiveness of such controls. - III) Evaluate the appropriateness of accounting policies used and the reasonableness of accounting estimates and related disclosures made by management. - IV) Conclude on the appropriateness of management's use of the going concern basis of accounting and, based on the audit evidence obtained, whether a material uncertainty exists related to events or conditions that may cast significant doubt on the groupability to continue as a going concern.
+- Identify and assess the risks of material misstatement of the consolidated financial statements, whether due to fraud or error, design and perform audit procedures responsive to those risks, and obtain audit evidence that is sufficient and appropriate to provide a basis for our opinion.
+The risk of not detecting a material misstatement resulting from fraud is higher than for one resulting from error, as fraud may involve collusion, forgery, intentional omissions, misrepresentations, or the override of internal control. - 2.
+Obtain an understanding of internal financial controls relevant to the audit in order to design audit procedures that are appropriate in the circumstances.
+Under section 143(3)(i) of the Act, we are also responsible for expressing our opinion on whether the Company and its subsidiary which are incorporated in India has adequate internal financial controls with reference to financial statements in place and the operating effectiveness of such controls. - Evaluate the appropriateness of accounting policies used and the reasonableness of accounting estimates and related disclosures made by management. - 4.
+Evaluate the appropriateness and reasonableness of disclosures made by the management and Board of Directors in terms of the requirements specified under Regulation 33 of the Listing Regulations. - 5.
+Conclude on the appropriateness of management's use of the going concern basis of accounting and, based on the audit evidence obtained, whether a material uncertainty exists related to events or conditions that may cast significant doubt on the group ability to continue as a going concern.
 If we conclude that a material uncertainty exists, we are required to draw attention in our auditor's report to the related disclosures in the Consolidated Financial Statements or, if such disclosures are inadequate, to modify our opinion.
 Our conclusions are based on the audit evidence obtained up to the date of our auditor's report.
-However, future events or conditions may cause the group to cease to continue as a going concern. - V) Evaluate the overall presentation, structure and content of the Financial Statements, including the disclosures, and whether the consolidated Financial Statements represent the underlying transactions and events in a manner that achieves fair presentation. - VI) Obtain sufficient appropriate audit evidence regarding the financial information of the entity or business activities of the Group to express an opinion on the Consolidated Financial Statements.
+However, future events or conditions may cause the group to cease to continue as a going concern.

+- Evaluate the overall presentation, structure and content of the Financial Statements, including the disclosures, and whether the consolidated Financial Statements represent the underlying transactions and events in a manner that achieves fair presentation. - 7.
+Obtain sufficient appropriate audit evidence regarding the financial information of the entity or business activities of the Group to express an opinion on the Consolidated Financial Statements.
 We are responsible for the direction, supervision and performance of the audit of the financial statements of such entities included in the consolidated financial.